 The symptoms and treatments of advanced lung cancer can take a toll on your mental health.
 It’s essential to care for your emotional well-being.

 You may find joining a support group is helpful.
 It’s an opportunity to share experiences and wisdom with others who are going through the same experience as you.

 Working with a mental health professional may also be beneficial.
 This person can help you to identify, understand, and cope with difficult thoughts and feelings.

-It can be challenging to manage the symptoms and side effects of late-stage lung cancer.
+It can be challenging to manage the symptoms and side effects of advanced lung cancer.
 Prioritize your emotional and physical well-being.